 1910: Pepsi – Cola bottlers’ first convention took place in New Bern, North Carolina.

 1920: The theme line of Pepsi – Cola spoke to the customer as “Drink Pepsi – Cola, it will satisfy you.”

 1923: The company went bankrupt and was sold to the Craven Holding Corporation, North Caroline for $30,000.

-A Wall Street broker, Roy C Megargel, bought Pepsi – Cola from the Carven Holding Corporation in $35,000, owing its business, trademark and goodwill and formed Pepsi – Cola Corporation.
+A Wall Street broker, Roy C Megargel, bought Pepsi – Cola from the Carven Holding Corporation in $35,000, owing to its business, trademark, and goodwill and formed Pepsi – Cola Corporation.

 1928: Megargel reorganized Pepsi – Cola Corporation as National Pepsi – Cola Company after five long years continuous.
 It became the only fourth parent company to have Pepsi trademark.

 1931: The National Pepsi – Cola Company went bankrupt for the second time, declared by District Court of Eastern District Virginia.
 This was the second time the company had gone bankrupt since its formation.

 The Pepsi was acquired by the Loft Candy Company.
 The president of Loft Candy, Charles G Guth, took the leadership of Pepsi in his hands and reformulated the beverage formula.

 1933: The company was insolvent by the end of the year.
 Megargel acquired an interest in the company and owned 91% of the company.